-As a result of the Business Combinations (see Note 5 "Business Combinations" to the accompanying condensed consolidated financial statements), the Company was deemed to be the acquirer for accounting purposes, and P3 Health Group Holdings, LLC, which is the business conducted prior to the closing of the Business Combinations, was deemed to be the acquiree and accounting predecessor (the "Predecessor").
-The financial statement presentation includes the financial statements of P3 Health Group Holdings, LLC as "Predecessor" for the periods prior to the Closing Date (the "Predecessor Period(s)") and of the Company as "Successor" for the periods after the Closing Date (the "Successor Period(s)"), including the consolidation of P3 Health Group Holdings, LLC.
-The Business Combinations were accounted for as a business combination using the acquisition method of accounting, and the Successor's financial statements reflect a new basis of accounting that is based on the fair value of net assets acquired.
-As a result of the application of the acquisition method of accounting as of the effective time of the Business Combinations, the financial statements of P3 Health Group Holdings, LLC as "Predecessor" for the periods prior to the Closing Date and of the Company as "Successor" for the periods after the Closing Date, including the consolidation of P3 Health Group Holdings, LLC, are presented on different bases for the period December 3, 2021 through December 31, 2021 (the "Successor Period"), and the period January 1, 2021 through December 2, 2021 and the fiscal years ended December 31, 2020 and 2019 (the "Predecessor Periods").
+As a result of the Business Combinations (see Note 7 "Business Combinations" to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K), the Company was deemed to be the acquirer for accounting purposes, and P3 Health Group Holdings, LLC, which is the business conducted prior to the closing of the Business Combinations, was deemed to be the acquiree and accounting predecessor (the "Predecessor").
+The Business Combinations were accounted for as a business combination using the acquisition method of accounting, and the Successor's (as defined below) financial statements reflect a new basis of accounting that is based on the fair value of net assets acquired.
+As a result of the application of the acquisition method of accounting as of the effective time of the Business Combinations, the financial statements of P3 Health Group Holdings, LLC as "Predecessor" for the periods prior to the Closing Date and of the Company as "Successor" for the periods after the Closing Date, including the consolidation of P3 Health Group Holdings, LLC, are presented on different bases for the period December 3, 2021 through December 31, 2021 (the "Successor Period"), and the period January 1, 2021 through December 2, 2021 and the fiscal years ended December31, 2020 and 2019 (the "Predecessor Periods").
 The historical financial information of the Company (the acquirer) has not been reflected in the Predecessor Period financial statements.